Swimming pool surface guide

 What makes surface selection even more challenging is that every pool surface, no matter what they claim, will have a visible and adverse reaction to unbalanced water.
 This happens because water is a very powerful substance and as such is often referred to as ‘the universal solvent’ in chemistry.
-This saying refers to the chemical power and properties within water which can easily etch, calcify, stain, bleach, corrode or even completely destroy pool surfaces if the water is not maintained regularly.
+Remember, the chemical power and properties within water which can easily etch, calcify, stain, bleach, corrode or even completely destroy pool surfaces if the water is not maintained.
 This image shows how even a simple rainwater drain can cause deep etching in concrete over time.

 Fully tiled pool

 Without doubt, fully tiled pools are the ‘Rolls Royce’ finish for maintenance and longevity.
 However, they also are the most expensive finish available.
 If your planning to stay put for the next 25+ years, this finish is worth a closer look.

 BENEFITS OF TILES